codacy/docs/docs/organizations/managing-security-and-risk.md

-# Managing security and risk <!-- *** Concepts *** -->
+# Managing security and risk

 The Security and Risk Management dashboard helps you identify, prioritize, track, and address security vulnerabilities across your organization by opening time-bound action items whenever Codacy finds new Security issues in your organization's repositories.

 Codacy **automatically opens and prioritizes** a new item when it finds a new Security issue on the default branch of a repository.
-The priority of each item defines an [expected resolution time](#item-priorities-and-resolution-times) to fix the underlying Security issue.
+The priority of each item defines an expected resolution time to fix the underlying Security issue.

-For example, Codacy opens an item with Critical priority upon finding a new Security issue of Critical severity on the default branch of an organization repository.
-If the underlying issue isn't fixed within the expected resolution time of 30 days, the [status of the item](#item-statuses-and-data-retention) transitions to Overdue and then to Closed late if the item is closed.
+For example, when finding a new Security issue of Critical severity on the default branch of a repository, Codacy automatically opens an item with Critical priority.
+If the Security issue is fixed within the [expected resolution time](#item-priorities-and-resolution-times), the [status of the item](#item-statuses) changes to Closed on time.
+If the issue isn't fixed within the expected resolution time, the status of the item changes to Overdue.

 Codacy **automatically closes** an item when it stops detecting the underlying issue, when [the underlying issue is ignored](../repositories/issues.md#ignoring-and-managing-issues), or when the [tool that found the underlying issue is disabled](../repositories-configure/configuring-code-patterns.md).

 ## Opening and closing items

-To automatically open and close items, Codacy must start and stop detecting the underlying Security issues on your repositories.
-To make sure that this works correctly:
+To automatically open and close items, Codacy must start and stop detecting the underlying Security issues.
+To make sure that Security issues are detected:

-1. [Enable code patterns](../repositories-configure/configuring-code-patterns.md) belonging to the Security category on your repositories.
+1. [Enable code patterns](../repositories-configure/configuring-code-patterns.md) belonging to the Security category.
+These are enabled by default, but may not be on a custom configuration.

 1. Confirm that all [commits](../repositories/commits.md) to the default branches of your repositories are analyzed.